-The Rochester Center for Autism accepts coverage from most health insurance agencies.
-Please check with your current health insurance provider for benefit details regarding Mental Health, as many agencies do not provide coverage for this service.
-If your insurance agency does not provide coverage for Mental Health, there are specified Medical Assistance programs that will pay for these services (straight MA or TEFRA).
+The Rochester Center for Children currently accepts coverage from two health insurance agencies, Minnesota Healthcare Program (Medical Assistance) and Mayo Clinic Medica.
+If you are not currently enrolled in either of these health insurance plans, you will need do so prior to enrollment.
 Please contact your county case worker to apply for Medical Assistance, as they are the most helpful with this process.
-In the event that you do not currently have a case worker and live in Olmsted County, please call Family Support and Assistance for MA applications at 328-6500.
+If you do not currently have a case worker and live in Olmsted County, please call Family Support and Assistance for MA applications at 328-6500.

 Step 2: Waiting List

-After your child’s application is completed and turned in to the Center they will be placed on the waiting list.
+After you contact the Center, your child will be placed on the waiting list.
 The length of time that it takes for your child to be enrolled varies and is dependent upon many factors.
 Throughout the year we do our best to help the keep the wait time as minimal as possible.
-Some suggestions regarding how you can help to minimize this period of time include being flexible when requesting hours for your child, keep all medical and insurance information up to date, and complete all necessary paperwork in a timely manner.
+Some suggestions regarding how you can help to minimize this time include being flexible when requesting hours for your child, keep all medical and insurance information up to date, and complete all necessary paperwork in a timely manner.

-When we have a tentative start date for your child, we will be in contact with you about a month prior to their enrollment.
-At this time, we will be looking to schedule a variety of meetings that must be completed prior to your child’s start date and complete all necessary paperwork.
+When we have a tentative start date for your child, we will be in contact with you about a month prior to enrollment.
+At this time, we will be looking to schedule a few different meetings that must be completed prior to your child’s start date and complete all necessary paperwork.

 Step 4: Start Date

-When you have completed and provided all necessary paperwork and attended each meeting as designated above, you will be given a start date and scheduled hours for your child.
-We do our best to offer each family the therapy hours that were requested however; it may not be possible upon their start date.
+When you have completed and provided all necessary paperwork and attended each meeting as noted above, you will be given a start date and scheduled hours for your child.
+We do our best to offer each family the therapy hours that were requested; however, it may not be possible upon their start date.
 It is easier for us to gradually increase your child’s hours once they have started the program as opposed to declining the given hours until more become available.

-If you have any questions regarding the intake process, please contact Jaclyn Burton (email@example.com).
+If you have any questions regarding the intake process, please contact Katie Kummeth (firstname.lastname@example.org).